-Education Majors: Education Majors: The course satisfies the Conservation requirement (for applicable majors).
-It also satisfies the PI -34 Physical Science requirement if taken as Geology 250 or Biological Science requirement if taken as Biology 250.
+Education Majors: The course satisfies the Conservation requirement (for applicable majors).
+It may be taken as Geology 250 or Biology 250.
 See course syllabus for detailed information.

-*The course is two weeks online and two weeks of travel July 10 through July 21, 2017.
+*The course is three weeks online and two weeks of travel July 13 through July 26, 2020.

 Download the Flyer (Adobe Reader PDF)